 Strada Eminescu Mihai 80, Sector 2 // +40 744 344 700

 If I had to suggest only one restaurant for you to try while visiting Bucharest, it would have to be Beca’s Kitchen.
-The small but cozy restaurant has an ever-changing menu featuring whatever is in season at the moment.
-The owner, Beca, is passionate about food, and this excitement comes through as she explains her menu.
+This cozy small restaurant has an ever-changing menu featuring whatever is in season at the moment.
+The owner, Beca, is passionate about good food, and this excitement comes through as she explains her menu.

 The menu edges towards healthy without focusing on it entirely- dishes like fresh fish and locally sourced vegetables and vegan soups so delicious you’d swear they are loaded with butter.